sifive/block-pio-sifive/README.md

   ```

   In order to make our new scala files visible to wake we need to add them to
   git.
-In the `demo-block` directory run the following to add the scala files.
+In the `block-pio-sifive` directory run the following to add the scala files.
   ```
   git add scala
   ```